tmcw/big/README.md

 * If you put an image as the first thing in a slide, it'll become a tiled background.
 I abused this power in [my presentation on project it yourself](http://macwright.org/presentations/projections/#0)
+* You can swipe left & right on mobile devices to go back and forth.

 ## See Also